Franklin–Nashville campaign: Battle of Nashville (December 15–16)

-At about 1 p.m., there was a salient in Hood's line at Stewart's front.
+At about 1:00 p.m., there was a salient in Hood's line at Stewart's front.
 Thomas ordered Wood to attack the salient, supported by Schofield and Wilson.
 By 1:30 p.m., Stewart's position along the pike became untenable; the attacking force was overwhelming.
 Stewart's corps broke and began to retreat toward the Granny White Turnpike.
 However, Hood was able to regroup his men toward nightfall in preparation for the battle the next day.
 The Union cavalry under Wilson had been unable to put enough force on the turnpike to hamper the Confederate movement, since many of its troopers were participating as dismounted infantry in the assault.
 The exhausted Confederates dug in all night, awaiting the arrival of the Federals.

 It took most of the morning on December 16 for the Federals to move into position against Hood's new line, which had been reduced to about 2 miles in length.
 Once again, Thomas planned a two-phase attack but concentrated on Hood's left.
 Schofield was to drive back Cheatham, and Wilson's cavalry was to swing to the rear to block the Franklin Pike, Hood's only remaining route of withdrawal.
 At noon, Wood and Steedman attacked Lee on Overton's Hill, but without success.
 On the left, Wilson's dismounted cavalry was exerting pressure on the line.

-At 4 p.m., Cheatham, on Shy's Hill, was under assault from three sides, and his corps broke and fled to the rear.
+At 4:00 p.m., Cheatham, on Shy's Hill, was under assault from three sides, and his corps broke and fled to the rear.
 Wood took this opportunity to renew his attack on Lee on Overton's Hill, and this time the momentum was overwhelming.
 Darkness fell, and heavy rain began.
 Hood collected his forces and withdrew to the south toward Franklin.

 Casualties from the two-day battle were 3,061 Union (387 killed, 2,558 wounded, and 112 missing or captured) and approximately 6,000 Confederate (1,500 killed or wounded, 4,500 missing or captured).
 The Battle of Nashville was one of the most stunning victories achieved by the Union Army in the war.
 The formidable Army of Tennessee, the second largest Confederate force, was effectively destroyed as a fighting force.
 Hood's army entered Tennessee with over 30,000 men but left with 15–20,000.

 Retreat and pursuit of Hood

 The Union army set off in pursuit of Hood from Nashville.
-The rainy weather became an ally to the Confederates, delaying the Union cavalry pursuit, and Forrest was able to rejoin Hood on December 18, screening the retreating force.
+The rainy weather helped the Confederates by delaying the Union cavalry pursuit, and Forrest was able to rejoin Hood on December 18, screening the retreating force.
 The pursuit continued until the beaten and battered Army of Tennessee recrossed the Tennessee River on December 25.
 On Christmas Eve, Forrest turned back Wilson's pursuing cavalry at the Battle of Anthony's Hill.